cloudfoundry/diego-notes/README.md

 ### Distributing Tasks: Auctioneer

-The Auctioneer is responsible for distributing Tasks optimally.
-When requests to start Tasks arrive the Auctioneer performs the scheduling loop:

-- the Auctioneer fetches the state of each Cell.
-This includes information about the available capacity on the Cell and the Cell's stack
-- The Auctioneer then distributes the Tasks across the Cells (in-memory).
-During the process the Auctioneer optimizes for:
+Tasks are distributed much like ActualLRPs.
+In fact the batch of work performed by the Auctioneer includes both Tasks and ActualLRPs.
+The only differences are around how Tasks are optimally placed (unsurprisingly, they are simpler).
+For Tasks the Auctioneer only:

+- ensures the Task lands on a Cell with matching `stack`
-	+ an even distribution of memory and disk usage across Cells
+- ensures an even distribution of memory and disk usage across Cells

-- the Auctioneer then submits the allocated work to all Cells
-	- any work that could not be allocated is carried over into the next batch
-	- if the Cell responds saying that the work could not be performed, the auctioneer carries the failed work over into the next batch
-	- if the Cell *fails to respond* (e.g. a connection timeout elapses), the auctioneer *does **not*** carry the work over into the next batch.
-This is a case of partial failure and the auctioneer defers to the converger to figure out what to do
-- any work carried over into the next batch is merged in with work that came in during the previous round of scheduling and the auction repeats the scheduling loop
+Tasks arescheduled *after* the ActualLRPs in the batch are scheduled (and, therefore, take lower precedence).

 #### Communicating Fullness